 Free entrance

-The museum is the original Dragon Wharf where Nguyen Tat Thanh left Vietnam and started his road to fight against the French colonialists.
-Until now, it has been preserved as the Museum of Ho Chi Minh exhibiting Ho Chi Minh’s historic documents, stories, and articles.
-Here you can also have a good view of the city and the Saigon River from this old port.
+The museum is the original Dragon Wharf, where Nguyen Tat Thanh left Vietnam and started his road to fight against the French colonialists.
+Until now, it has been preserved as the Museum of Ho Chi Minh, exhibiting Ho Chi Minh’s historical documents, stories, and articles.
+You can also have a good view of the city and the Saigon River from this old port.

 Ho Chi Minh City (Saigon)

-There are many tourists who wonder why there are two names for the main Southern city of Vietnam.
+Many tourists wonder why there are two names for the main Southern city of Vietnam.
 Is it Saigon or Ho Chi Minh?
 Which name is correct?
 This is the answer for you.

-After the historical event on April 30th, 1975, Vietnam became officially an independent nation.
-To remember president Ho Chi Minh's achievements in the war, the government decided to change the name “Saigon City” to “Ho Chi Minh City” in 1976.
+After the April 30th, 1975 historical event, Vietnam became officially an independent nation.
+To remember President Ho Chi Minh’s achievements in the war, the government changed the name “Saigon City” to “Ho Chi Minh City” in 1976.

 Portrait of Ho Chi Minh

-In Vietnam, you will often see the portraits of Ho Chi Minh.
-One of them is printed on the notes of Vietnamese currency.
-Another place you can find his picture is in Saigon Central Post Office, or any state institute and government office.
+You may also notice his photo printed on the notes of Vietnamese currency.
+Another place you can find his picture is in Saigon Central Post Office or any state institute and government office.

 Summary of Who was Ho Chi Minh?